GNimrodG/RoadSigns/README.md

   - `"Name"` - Each groups has it's own, must NOT match with any other group's name.
 Values: string between two `"` ex: `"Cars"`
   - `"UseText"` - Indicates if that sign group has "comment" on it.
 Values: `true` OR `false`
   - `"Text"` - If the groups has "comment" then what is that comment.
 Values: string between two `"` ex: `"TRUCKS"` *You should use capital lettrs for the look*
-  - `"Signs"` - It's a list containing the object names and speed limits of the speed signs
+  - `"Signs"` - It's a list containing the object names and speed limits of the speed signs Values: `"object_id": "speed limit"`